Dstack-TEE/dstack-sysbox-installer/README.md

 That's it!
 The installer will:
 - Check for existing installations
 - Build and install Sysbox from source
 - Handle /etc overlay mount complexities
 - Configure Docker runtime
 - Create and start systemd services
-- Test the installation
-- Show final status

 ## Manual Steps (if needed)